ga2k/ga2k/README.md

 - 👋 Hi, I’m @ga2k
 - 👀 I’m interested in computers, programming and all things electronic
-- 🌱 I’m currently studying for a PhD in Computer Science (Majors Cyber Crime and Programming Languages)
+- 🌱 I’m currently studying for a Bachelor of Computer Science (Majors Cyber Crime and Programming Languages)
 - 📫 How to reach me ... by email at g et hr o2 k at gm a ild otc om

 <!---